Large Fire At Japan Rocket Test Site, No Injuries Reported - UrduPoint

 Large Fire At Japan Rocket Test Site, No Injuries Reported

-Tokyo, (APP - UrduPoint / Pakistan Point News - 26th Nov, 2024) A major fire erupted Tuesday at a Japan space agency site as it tested a solid-fuel Epsilon S rocket, television footage showed.
+Tokyo, (APP - UrduPoint / Pakistan Point News - 26th Nov, 2024) A huge fire erupted Tuesday at a Japanese rocket testing station, sending flames and smoke soaring into the sky, in the latest mishap for the country's ambitious space programme.

-There were no reports of any injuries in the incident in the remote Kagoshima region of southern Japan.
+There were no reports of any injuries in the incident, in a remote area of Kagoshima in southern Japan, where a solid-fuel Epsilon S rocket was being tested.

-Towering balls of fire and white fumes rose from the Tanegashima Space Center, according to the footage from national broadcaster NHK.
+Footage on national broadcaster NHK showed towering balls of fire and white fumes rising from the Tanegashima Space Center.

+Journalists stationed around 900 metres (yards) away reported a large explosion shortly after after the combustion test began at 8:30 am (2330 GMT).

 "There was an abnormality during today's combustion test.
 We are trying to assess what happened," the Japan Aerospace Exploration Agency (JAXA) told AFP in a statement.